Scaling GEMM with Warp Specialization and Clusters#

 Overview

-• Scope: one warpgroup walking load → MMA → writeback in order becomes three concurrent roles (TMA producer, MMA consumer, writeback) connected by full/empty barriers.
+Scope: the sequential load → MMA → writeback path in one warpgroup becomes three concurrent roles (TMA producer, MMA consumer, and writeback) connected by full/empty barriers.

 From Sequential to Concurrent#

-On top is the pre-specialization single-warpgroup pattern: the same unspecialized thread group owns both the load path and the MMA path, so one engine can easily go idle while the other is active.
-Steps 5 and 6 improve that baseline with double buffering and persistent scheduling, but they do not yet split loading and compute into independent producer and consumer roles.
-On the bottom, specialization breaks that turn-taking.
-The TMA producer prefetches the next tile while the MMA consumer is busy computing, and writeback proceeds on its own.
-Producer warp 3 issues the next load while consumer warp 0 is still working through the current MMA, so neither engine has to wait on the other.
-The load/MMA handoff uses two barriers:
+In the upper half, the same threads control both load and MMA, so one path can easily be idle while the other runs.
+Steps 5 and 6 add double buffering and persistent scheduling, but do not yet split load and compute into independent producer and consumer roles.
+In the lower half, the TMA producer prefetches the next tile while the MMA consumer computes the current tile, and writeback proceeds independently.
+Producer warp 3 can issue the next load while consumer warp 0 is still executing the current MMA.

 Warp Roles#